CyberSource/cybersource-rest-client-dotnet/docs/DecisionManagerApi.md

 # **CreateBundledDecisionManagerCase**
 > RiskV1DecisionsPost201Response CreateBundledDecisionManagerCase (CreateBundledDecisionManagerCaseRequest createBundledDecisionManagerCaseRequest)

-Create Decision Manager Case
+Create Decision Manager

-This is the combined request to the Decision Manager Service for a transaction sent to Cybersource.
+Decision Manager can help you automate and streamline your fraud operations.
 Decision Manager will return a decision based on the request values.

 ### Example
 ```csharp